Kamzik123/ansdk/documentation/resource_structure.md

 | char[24]   | unknown  |

+Notes:
-Notes: First unknown might be some sort of id.
+First unknown might be some sort of base type id.
+Almost always 40477080 but also 40686384.
+Second unknown affects your savegame.

 Resource id's: